i4Ds/Karabo-Pipeline/doc/src/main_features/simulation_backend_selection.rst

 Backend behavior notes
 ----------------------
 - OSKAR
+  - Still supported.
   - Custom ``primary_beam`` passed to ``run_simulation`` is ignored.
   - Configure beam behavior through ``InterferometerSimulation`` parameters.

-- RASCIL and SDP
+- SDP
+  - Recommended for new Karabo-native simulation workflows.
-  - Both follow an MS-based simulation path in Karabo.
+  - Follows an MS-based simulation path in Karabo.
-  - Both can apply a provided custom ``primary_beam`` in simulation.
+  - Can apply a provided custom ``primary_beam`` in simulation.

+- RASCIL
+  - Deprecated and kept for legacy compatibility only.
+  - Follows the older MS-based simulation path and emits a deprecation warning when selected.

 Recommendations
 ---------------
+- Prefer ``SimulatorBackend.SDP`` in new simulation scripts/notebooks unless you
+  specifically need OSKAR behavior.
 - Prefer passing simulation backend explicitly in scripts/notebooks.
 - Keep output format as MS for cross-backend comparability.
-- Avoid backend-specific calls outside Karabo abstractions in user workflows.
+- Avoid ``SimulatorBackend.RASCIL`` in new workflows.